Preparing to Start Year 7 in September

 I am worried about being bullied at secondary school.
 What advice can you give me?

 Please do not worry about bullying.
 We believe in being kind to everyone in our Weatherhead community.
 We have student Anti-Bullying Ambassadors who have been trained by the Diana Award.
 The trained ambassadors will be there to support you by delivering assemblies, leading Mindfulness Mondays at lunchtime and offering other lunchtime drop ins.
 We also focus on anti-bullying during Anti-Bullying Week.
-Last year we focused on the slogan ‘Change Starts With Us’ in assemblies and during form time.
+We’ve focused on the slogan ‘Change Starts With Us’ in assemblies and during form time.
 Students created anti-bullying pledges that emphasised the need to be kind and respectful.
 In fact, our anti-bullying activities have earned us two prestigious awards from the Diana Award for Wellbeing and our community work.
 You can also talk to your Form Tutor, Pastoral and Academic Support Worker and your Year Leader.

 Who can I speak to if I am worried or if I have any questions?